TheochemUI/eOn/docs/source/install/index.md

 meson install -C bbdir
 ```

+If that `meson setup` stops on glibc errors raised from inside `<cmath>`, add
+`--force-fallback-for=nlohmann_json` and read the rolling distro section below
+for what causes it.

 Some additional performance can be gained with `ccache` and `mold`, which can be
 passed with `--native-file`: